-One interpretation of this rule is that it chooses a random voter $v$ (the consensus builder) whose preferences are the main guide of the rule, but if the voters as a whole have consensus disagreements with $v$'s preferences, then their view overrules.
-In particular, in each stage of the rule $v$ considers a candidate that is undesirable according to $v$'s preferences, but if a large fraction of voters views this candidate as preferable over some other candidates, then those candidates are removed from contention.
-The threshold for how strong the consensus needs to be is tuned by this parameter $\beta$.
+One interpretation of this rule is that {the randomly chosen consensus builder $v$'s} preferences are the main guide of the rule {(and it is inclined to choose candidates that $v$ prefers)}, but if the voters as a whole have consensus disagreements with $v$'s preferences, then their view overrules.
+The threshold for how strong the consensus needs to be is tuned by {the} parameter $\beta$.

-We can find another interesting interpretation of this rule by considering how it would operate at the extremes where $\beta = \frac12$ and $\beta = 1$.
+{Another perspective on this interpretation comes from} considering how {the rule operates} at the extremes {at which} $\beta = \frac12$ and $\beta = 1$.
 If $\beta = 1$, the chosen candidate is always $v$'s top choice, and so the rule is exactly Random Dictatorship.
-On the other hand, if $\beta = \frac12$, then it is not hard to see that if the chosen candidate is $a$, for every other candidate $b$, either $a$ defeats $b$ (i.e. $s_{a \cg b} \geq \frac12$) or $a$ defeats a candidate who defeats $b$.
+On the other hand, if $\beta = \frac12$, then it is not hard to see that if the chosen candidate is $a$, for every other candidate $b$, either $a$ defeats $b$ (i.e.{,} $s_{a \cg b} \geq \frac12$) or $a$ defeats a candidate who defeats $b$.
 The candidates that satisfy this property are called the \emph{uncovered set}.
-Some well known voting rules always output a candidate in the uncovered set, including the well known Copeland rule.
-In this sense, $\beta$ also is a measure of interpolation between these kinds of rules and Random Dictatorship.
+Some {well-known} voting rules always output a candidate in the uncovered set, including the Copeland rule.
+In this sense, $\beta$ {is also} a measure of interpolation {between rules based on the uncovered set and Random Dictatorship}.

 We will show the following theorem.